pchanda/TinkerML/_posts/2019-04-16-See-substructure-in-molecule.md

 ---
 layout: post
-title: Visualize a given substructure in a given molecule using rdkit
+title: Visualize a given substructure in a given molecule using rdkit and python.
 categories: ['rdkit']
 ---
 Given the smiles of a molecule and the smiles of a possible substructure, find the atoms of the substructure in the molecule.